aidansmth/safer-illinois/content/en/our-vision/index.md

 #### No Downsides

-Illinois is wide enough that we can fit a high-quality, fully-protected bidirectional bikeway on the street with almost no parking losses!
-All while keeping bikes and scooters out of the way of cars and trucks.
+Illinois is wide enough that we can fit a high-quality, fully protected bidirectional bikeway on the street with almost no parking losses, all while keeping bikes and scooters out of the way of cars and trucks.

-Daylighting the corners to make the corridor safer for pedestrians will necessitate removal of a few spaces at the intersections on both sides of the street.
-Removal of a few more spaces may be needed to ensure that trucks have adequate space to back into docks.
+[Daylighting](https://www.sfmta.com/getting-around/walk/daylighting) the corners to make the corridor safer for pedestrians will necessitate removing a few spaces at the intersections on both sides of the street, but these changes would have been required by California law in any case.
+Removal of a few more spaces may be needed to ensure delivery trucks have adequate space to access loading docks.

-So far, we’ve talked with more than 50 businesses and organizations and not one has been opposed.
-Many of the businesses have staff or owners that bike along Illinois to get to work.
+We have more than 35 supporters, including many local businesses whose team members bike along Illinois to get to work.

 #### Current Status